nginxinc/nginx-gateway-fabric/docs/architecture.md

 the worker processes.
 The worker processes handle the client traffic and load balance the traffic to the backend applications.
 2. `nginx-gateway`: the control plane.
 Watches Kubernetes objects and configures NGINX.
-3. `busybox`: initializes the NGINX config environment.

 These containers are deployed in a single Pod as a Kubernetes Deployment.
-The init container, `busybox`, runs before the `nginx` and `nginx-gateway` containers and creates directories and sets permissions for the NGINX process.

 The `nginx-gateway`, or the control plane, is a [Kubernetes controller][controller], written with the [controller-runtime][runtime] library.
 It watches Kubernetes objects (Services, Endpoints, Secrets, and Gateway API